Terms & Conditions—Please Read Carefully

 • For all other holidays to Mexico and South & Central America, final payment is due 60 days prior to the commencement of services.

-• Other exceptions may apply to holidays referenced in this brochure but do not have a full Dates & Prices box.
+• Other exceptions may apply to holidays referenced in the Cosmos brochures but do not have a full Dates & Prices box.
 Full details are available through your Travel Agent or on our website.

 9. The Company accepts payment via Bpay, electronic fund transfer (EFT), cheque, Visa, MasterCard and American Express.
 Merchant fees apply to purchases made by credit card.
 Please review and verify your booking invoice thoroughly and contact your Travel Agent or The Company immediately if your invoice appears to be incorrect or incomplete, as it may not be possible to make changes later.
 The Company cannot accept responsibility if it is not notified of invoice inaccuracies within 5 days of sending out the invoice.
 In the case of billing errors, The Company reserves the right to re-invoice you with correct pricing.